-- 1. Program's themes Democracy and Schooling, Multicultural and Anti-Bias Perspective and Developmentally Appropriate Teaching and Learning. - 2.
-Roles and Expectations:
+1. Program's themes - Democracy and Schooling, Multicultural and Anti-Bias Perspective and Developmentally Appropriate Teaching and Learning.

+2. Roles and Expectations:

-Teacher Candidate ...
-Be here on time and prepared.
-Note need to video tape at least one lesson by mid-term.
+Teacher Candidate: Be on time and prepared.
+Note need to video tape at least one lesson by mid-term and for TPA.
 Take photos for their portfolios - any special permission needed for photos and video?
 Any extracurricular involvement they might like to do is fine, so long as they have time enough to plan lessons.
 How much in advance would the teacher like to have lesson plans to review?

-Cooperating Teacher - Mentor, includes Orienting the Teacher Candidate to the Assigned School.
+Cooperating Mentor Teacher: includes orienting the Teacher Candidate to the school.
 Where will the Teacher Candidate's desk or workspace be?
 Good to find time at least twice a week or more often to give regular constructive feedback.
-Suggest it may be easier to sit down every couple of weeks and make marks in different colors on the Rubric, then it is easier to see progress and to discuss it.
-Using the Assessment Rubric as the basis, write an evaluative letter at the quarter's end.
+Suggest it may be easier to sit down every couple of weeks and make marks in different colors on the Rubric to make it easier to see progress and to discuss it.
+Using the Assessment Rubric and Standard V information in the Handbook as the basis for writing an evaluative letter at the quarter's end.

-Role of the College Faculty .
-Faculty will visit the site 6 or 7 times during the quarter which will include: orientation, at least 4 observations, a mid-quarter and final three-way evaluation meeting.
-At some point during week 4 - 6, we will meet for a three-way midterm conference to discuss strengths and things to work on during the last half of the quarter.
+Role of the College Faculty: Faculty will visit the site 6 or 7 times during the quarter which will include: orientation, at least 4 observations, a mid-quarter and final three-way evaluation meeting.
+At some point during week 4 - 6, meet for a three-way mid-term conference to discuss strengths and things to work on during the last half of the quarter.
 Use the Rubric as the framework.

-3. Discuss a plan for the gradual assumption of teaching responsibilities.
+- 3. Discuss a plan for the gradual assumption of teaching responsibilities.
 What will the teacher candidate do first, then next, paced across the quarter?
-When will the three weeks solo teaching occur?
-What will they be responsible for teaching during their solo period?
+When will the three weeks solo teaching or lead in co-teaching occur?
+What will candidates be responsible for teaching during their solo or lead period?
 It is best if the teacher is out of the room except during planned observation times, if they can.
-Faculty will need to see the candidate teacher at least one workshop, complete with student worksheet guide, and one learning center activity.
-In elementary grades, the faculty must see candidate teach math, reading and writing.

-- 4. Withdrawing a Teaching Candidate from an Assignment if Necessary. - 5.
-Review the Domains of the Rubric and How to Use it.
+In elementary grades, the faculty must see candidate teach math, reading and writing. - 4.
+Withdrawing a Teaching Candidate from an Assignment if Necessary. - 5.
+Review the rubric domains and organization of over-all rubric.